-Sensitivity: -35 mV input pulse.
+Threshold: -35 mV input pulse.

-Operating Voltage: adjustable from 550-900 Vdc; internal HV adjustment potentiometer
+Detector Operating Voltage: Adjustable from 550-900 Vdc; internal HV adjustment potentiometer.

-Power: one 9-volt alkaline battery; typical life is 250 hours at normal background radiation levels
+Power: One 9-volt alkaline battery; typical life is 250 hours at normal background radiation levels.

-Response Time: typically 8 seconds from 10% to 90% of the final reading
+Response Time: Typically 8 seconds from 10% to 90% of the final reading.

-Accuracy: within 10% of true reading
+Accuracy: Within 10% of true reading.

-Meter: 6.4 cm (2.5 in.) arc, 1 mA rugged analog meter
+Meter: 2.5-inch arc, 1 mA rugged analog meter.

-Audio: Speaker emits clicks per radiation event.
-The sound level is typically 70 dB at 61 cm (2 ft) and can be turned off by placing the selector switch in the QUIET position.
+Audio: Speaker emits a click per radiation event.
+The sound level is typically 70 dB at 2 feet and can be turned off by placing the selector switch in the QUIET position.
 The audio speaker also emits a steady tone when the battery level drops, indicating the need for battery replacement.
-In addition, the speaker works in conjunction with the ALARM LED to indicate an alarm condition.